alex-bagnoud/OTU-table-to-bubble-plot/README.md

 #### 7. Sort the table by decreasing size of taxonomic groups

-Here we only keep the 'x' top taxonomic groups, as defined in the `tax_number` variable.
+Here we only keep the top n taxonomic groups, as defined in the `tax_number` variable.
 All the others taxonomic groups will be pooled together in a new bin labelled 'Other'.